ayushbond007/Password-strength-/README.md

 hmm!!!!!!!!!!!!!!!!!!!

-precision and recall of strength 1 is very hih because our data is biased towards 1 means lot of oassword have strength have level one so to over come the baised data we can use the approach of STRATIFIED SMAPLING to over come the baisedness of data
+precision and recall of strength 1 is very high because our data is biased towards 1 means lot of oassword have strength have level one so to over come the baised data we can use the approach of STRATIFIED SMAPLING to over come the baisedness of data